MartschiBratschi/FoundationsofCSS/README.md

 This project constitutes 50% of our course grade.
 We will investigate a research question related to computational social systems using data analysis, statistics, and critical interpretation.
 Our project must demonstrate what we've learned in the course.

-**Group Members:** Anna Behr, Mario König, Patricia Puntigam, Sophie Schmaratz
+**Group Members:** Anna Behr, Mario König, Patricia Puntigam, Sophie Schmaranz

 **Group Backgrounds:** We are a diverse group of interdisciplinary students between a sociological & a computational background

 ## Key Requirements